How to identify your lead’s behaviour using the DiSC model

 - Blog / Article

-Your job here is to explore each possible channels and ask yourself :
+Your job here is to explore each possible channel and ask yourself :

 What they talk about : themselves? their colleagues ? their superiors ? their competitors ? families, hobbies, accomplishments, brand specific or just say nothing